- You can afford beautiful, healthy teeth without financial burdens.

 How much does dental insurance cost?

-The cost of dental insurance in Germany depends on the following factors:
+The dental insurance cost in Germany depends on the following factors:

 Conditions and scope of benefits of the tariff